Talent, Innovation, and Equity (“TIE”) Partnership

 Fostering Promising Practices:

-The grant is also helping to foster promising practices among Oregon’s postsecondary institutions and partners will be an upcoming focus of the grant activities.
+The grant is also helping to foster promising practices among Oregon’s postsecondary institutions and partners.
 The HECC is working to identify and support higher education institutions and/or institutional leaders that are willing to undertake promising practices in support of students of color, including through the engagement of culturally-specific community organizations, and elevating these institutions as exemplars within the state.

-- Subgrants: In 2020, HECC issued a Request for Proposals for subgrants to postsecondary institutions in Oregon to expand funding for or to facilitate the formation of a collaborative partnership partnerships with Cultural Community-based Organizations (CBOs).
+- Subgrants: In November 2020, HECC announced three subgrants to postsecondary institutions in Oregon to expand funding for or to facilitate the formation of a collaborative partnership partnerships with Cultural Community-based Organizations (CBOs).
 See our press release here:

 Communicating Equity Needs: